Welcome to the 5 Essential Android Apps of 2019!

 With billions of Android apps to download from the Google Play store, it’s comprehensible that you might impression a bit rudderless.
-Don’t fret – we’re here to guide you through the wilderness of the Google Play store and offer up the best Android apps accessible.
-Let us have a great look at best 5 must have android apps of 2019.
+Don’t fret – we’re here to guide you through the wilderness of the Google Play store and offer up the most essential Android apps accessible.

 To be clear, we’re not saying you should download every one of these – it’s just that, if an app sounds attractive, it shouldn’t be disillusion.

 Get paid for super-quick surveys from Google.

 While many are free, some of the best Android apps in this list require you to pay actual money.
 If you’re a skinflint, that’s a problem, which is why you should have Google Opinion Rewards installed.

 Complete short surveys for Google and you’ll be given credit to spend on the store.
 Sometimes that could be 50p, sometimes 10p, but it all adds up and no survey takes longer than a minute or two.
 Seriously, download this now.

 2. Gboard – the Google keyboard

 Ditch your stock keyboard.
 The ultimate

 Gboard is the ultimate keyboard for Android.
 That’s partial as it plagiarized the greatest features from elsewhere – Glide Typing is unusually similar to Swype for example – but it’s more than that.
 Google search is built right into it, meaning that wherever you in Android you can quickly search for things.
 Does someone want to know where you’re meeting?

 Get the address without leaving the chat window.
 Want to drop a GIF in to show your frustrating at Googling on their behalf?
 Google a GIF and send it right back…